ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 > ⚠️ **NOTE:** These examples don't make any assumptions about your cluster.
 They might not work exactly as shown as they could be missing some annotations to interoperate with your existing Ingress definition.

-> ⚠️ **NOTE:** TLS is not taken into account here, depending on what is installed on your cluster, it could also be handled by the Ingress
+> ⚠️ **NOTE:** Public Facing TLS is not taken into account here, depending on what is installed on your cluster, it could also be handled by the Ingress

 > ⚠️ **NOTE:** If you are using SAML SSO or LDAP for your GitHub Enterprise Server, ensure the top and second level domain used by ZenHub are identical to that used by GitHub.
 This will help ensure that ZenHub can retrieve public assets (like user avatars) from GitHub.